MOST HOMES, NEW OR OLD, NEED A TECHNOLOGY UPDATE OF THE INSULATION AND AIR SEALING AT JOINTS IN WALLS AND ATTICS:

 CONTRACTOR:

-In Colorado, I contracted "BestWay Insulation" http://www.bestwayinsulation.com/ to bring my 1981 house up to the latest 2010 standards.
-BestWay did an excellent job of sealing up the house.
-They provided home air sealing with 1) ENERGY COMPLETE, 2) INSULATION BLACKETS and 3)DENSE PACK Cellulose.
-(NREL studies fully endorse these concepts for air sealing.)
 The before and after blower door air exchange tests shows a significant reduction in air exchange.
 This house was reasonably tight to begin with, being a government project in 1981.
-The 2011 winter (colder than previous years) gas bill shows even less usage of the gas furnace over previous winters by several "therms" per month (1/4 reduction).
-A loose house (standard mass production home) would show a "great" reduction in the need for the furnace to run by perhaps 1/4 or more the therms, depending on other construction hidden items such as chimney chases and window frame leaks.
+The 2011 winter (colder than previous years) gas bill shows even less usage of the gas furnace over previous winters by several "therms" per month (1/5 reduction).
+A loose house (standard mass production home) could show a better reduction in the need for the furnace to run by perhaps 1/4 or more less therms, depending on other construction defects of hidden items such as chimney chases and window frame leaks.

 BestWay specializes in the procedure for "DENSE PACK".
 Dense pack requires A LOT OF HUMAN MUSCLE POWER.
 First a hole must be drilled into every 2X4 (or 2X6) section of every wall and every Vaulted ceiling joist for the air hose to fit in.
 BestWay employees know where to drill in order to hide the holes as best possible after they are done.
-They can do brick walls and siding.
+They can do brick walls and siding also.

-They jam a stiff hose far into the corners of the wall cavities and slowly back out the hose as presure builds up after re-jamming the hose a couple times to ensure no space was missed.
+They jam a stiff hose far into the corners of the wall cavities and slowly back out the hose as pressure builds up after re-jamming the hose a couple times to ensure no space was missed.
 The hose cuts and tears through the old loose fiberglass batts to get to the far corners.
 It is the corners that count to stop the house from leaking air.
-Outside, in the contractors truck, the blower machine is higher powered air flow than can be rented at Home Depot.
+Outside, in the contractors truck, the blower machine is higher powered air flow than can be rented at Lowes or Home Depot.

 MISC PICTURES: